-A.2 Definitions
+2. Definitions

-- 2.1 The following definitions are used in this section: - expected week of childbirth (EWC) means the week, starting on a Sunday, during which the employee's doctor or midwife expects the baby to be born - qualifying week means the 15th week before the EWC.
+The following definitions are used in this section:

+- expected week of childbirth (EWC) means the week, starting on a Sunday, during which the employee's doctor or midwife expects the baby to be born - qualifying week means the 15th week before the EWC.

-A.3 Health and safety
+3. Health and safety

-3.1 You are expected to let you manager know that you are pregnant as soon as reasonably practicable in order that a risk assessment may be conducted and any appropriate adjustments made.
+3.1 You are expected to let your manager know that you are pregnant as soon as reasonably practicable in order that a risk assessment may be conducted and any appropriate adjustments made.

-A.4 Maternity leave entitlement
+4. Maternity leave entitlement